Laos LA-B2 Work Visa for Foreign Employees: Requirements, Process, and What Your Employer Needs to Do

 Time-Sensitive Documents

 - Police clearance certificate.
-Validity varies by issuing country, typically 3–6 months.
+Validity varies by issuing country, usually 3–6 months.
 Request close to the intended application date.

 - Health certificate.
-Typically valid 3–6 months.
+Usually valid 3–6 months.
 A local Lao health certificate can be obtained faster if you are already in the country.

 Practitioner sources recommend having educational certificates and police clearance notarised and legalised in your home country before arriving.
 Completing this from within Laos is reported to be much more expensive.